The Old Town of Quedlinburg in the Harz Mountains, Germany

 Finkenherd Quarter

-When heading to the castle hill from the old town, visitors have to pass through a quarter that locals call Finkenherd, the ancient merchant centre in the Middle Ages.
+When heading from the old town towards the castle hill, we passed through a quarter known locally as Finkenherd, which served as the ancient merchant centre during the Middle Ages.

 Sternkiekerturm

-The Sternkiekerturm is about 200 metres northwest of the Quedlinburg market square.
-It was once integrated into the city’s defense system and is 42 metres high.
-Today, the tower serves as a lookout point for residents and visitors of Quedlinburg.
-Its top viewing platform is one of the highest in the city and provides a pleasant city view.
+The Sternkiekerturm stands approximately 200 metres northwest of Quedlinburg’s market square.
+Originally part of the city’s defense system, this 42-metre-high tower now serves as an observation point for both residents and visitors of Quedlinburg.
+The top viewing platform, one of the highest in the city, offers a delightful panorama of the surroundings.

 Evening scene in the old town of Quedlinburg, Germany: An evening walk in the old town of Quedlinburg